Space Travel

 Venus Express Spacecraft

-In comparison to Mars Express, Venus Express needs more energy to brake and be captured into orbit around Venus since the gravity of Venus is almost the same as Earth’s and is about eight times higher than that of Mars.
+In comparison to Mars Express, Venus Express needed more energy to brake and be captured into orbit around Venus since the gravity of Venus is almost the same as Earth’s and is about eight times higher than that of Mars.

 Specs: